elsalant/heir-rest-read/README.md

 6. Pull the files:
 git pull https://github.com/fybrik/REST-read-example.git
 7. Install the policy:
-\<ROOT>/scripts/applyPolicy.sh
+cd \<INSTALLATION ROOT>
+scripts/applyPolicy.sh
 8. Apply the FHIR server secrets and permissions
-\<ROOT>/scripts/deployPermissions.sh
+scripts/deployPermissions.sh
-9. kubectl apply -f \<ROOT>/asset.yaml
+9. kubectl apply -f asset.yaml
 10. Apply the module
-kubectl apply -f \<ROOT>/restFHIRmodule.yaml
+kubectl apply -f restFHIRmodule.yaml
 11. Apply the application - note that the name (or JWT) for the requester is in the label.requestedBy field!
-kubectl apply -f \<ROOT>/restFHIRapplication.yaml
+kubectl apply -f restFHIRapplication.yaml
 12. Test
-- a) Load database
+- a) Load the FHIR server
 kubectl port-forward svc/ibmfhir -n fybrik-system 9443:9443
-\<ROOT>/scripts/createPatient.sh
+scripts/createConsent.sh
+scripts/createConsent1.sh
+scripts/createObservation.sh

 - b) Port-forward pod in fybrik-blueprints
  kubectl get pods -n fybrik-blueprints
 eg: kubectl port-forward pod/\<POD ID> -n fybrik-blueprints 5559:5559

-- c) curl -X GET -H "Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJIRUlSIHRlc3QiLCJpYXQiOjE2NDM2MTQ3NzQsImV4cCI6MTczODMwOTIwNCwiYXVkIjoiTk9LTFVTIiwic3ViIjoiaGVpci13cDItdGVzdCIsIkdpdmVuTmFtZSI6IkVsaW90IiwiU3VybmFtZSI6IlNhbGFudCIsIkVtYWlsIjoic2FsYW50QGlsLmlibS5jb20iLCJSb2xlIjpbIk1hbmFnZXIiLCJQcm9qZWN0IEFkbWluaXN0cmF0b3IiXX0.WxBSdu7xe9LIsu_MlzX3spmvQmQpRm8MFK0d19eW_no" http://localhost:5559/Patient
+  c) scripts/curlRequest.sh

+### Deprecated testing
 - To load Observations:
   docker run --network host ghcr.io/elsalant/observation-generator:v1
 (NOTE: On MacOS, the "--network" switch may not work.
 In that case, it might be easiest to port-forward the fhir server and